 ‘(4) Further, a reference in subsection (1) to the liability of an employer does not include a liability to pay damages, for injury sustained by a worker, arising from an indemnity granted by the employer to another person for the other person’s legal liability to pay damages to the worker for the injury.’

 - And Clause 31: which will amend Chapter 5 of the WCRA as follows:

 (1) This section applies to an agreement between an employer and another person under which the employer indemnifies the other person for any legal liability of the person to pay damages for injury sustained by a worker.

 (2) The agreement does not prevent the insurer from adding the other person as a contributor under section 278A in relation to the employer’s liability or the insurer’s liability for the worker’s injury.

 (3) The agreement is void to the extent it provides for the employer, or has the effect of requiring the employer, to indemnify the other person for any contribution claim made by the insurer against the other person.

 damages includes damages under a legal liability existing independently of this Act, whether or not within the meaning of section 10.’

-These amendments will mean that WorkCover Queensland will only be liable to indemnify an employer to the extent of the employer’s legal liability to the worker for damages under the WCRA.
-So, if an employer agrees to indemnify another party for damages beyond its legal liability under the WCRA, the workers’ compensation policy will not extend to cover those damages.
+These amendments will see WorkCover Queensland maintain that it is liable to indemnify an employer only to the extent of the employer’s legal liability to the worker for damages under the WCRA.
+So, if an employer agrees to indemnify another party for damages beyond its legal liability under the WCRA, WorkCover will say that the workers’ compensation policy will not extend to cover those damages.